hugovandepol/coordinate-picker/readme.md

 }
 ```
 Some remarks:
-Currently, the default key to hold down to delete a marker by a left mouse click is "d".
-And it is possible to use a custom marker icon.
++ Currently, the default key to hold down to delete a marker by a left mouse click is "d".
++ It is possible to use a custom marker icon.
 Below is an example of options passed in to use such a custom icon:

 ```
 {